University at Buffalo Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At University at Buffalo, approximately 53% of students took out student loans averaging $9,592 a year.
-That adds up to $38,368 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At University at Buffalo, approximately 54% of students took out student loans averaging $7,597 a year.
+That adds up to $30,388 over four years for those students.

-How Much Money Do University at Buffalo Graduates Make?students who graduate with a bachelor's degree from University at Buffalo make about $52,600 a year during their first few years of employment after graduation.
-That's great news for University at Buffalo students since it is 29% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do University at Buffalo Graduates Make?students who graduate from University at Buffalo with a bachelor's degree go on to jobs where they make an average salary of $52,600 in their early years.
+This is good news for future University at Buffalo graduates since it is 32% more than the average college graduate's salary of $39,802 per year.

 Location of University at Buffalo

 Contact details for University at Buffalo are given below.

 University at Buffalo Majorsstudents from 123 majors graduated from University at Buffalo.
 Of these students, 5,273 received undergraduate degrees and 3,288 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.